luomeng007/C-sharp/README.md

 # C Sharp Tutorials
 ## Illustration
-The serial number like 001, 002 in content below, indicates the recommended reading order.
+The serial number like 001, 002 and so on in content below, indicates the recommended reading order.
 In order to make each part clear.
-For similar stuff, I would like to ascribe them into one group.
+For similar stuffs, I would like to ascribe them into one group.
 ## Basis
 ### Print
 [001.
 Print Hello Word On Screen](https://github.com/luomeng007/C-sharp/blob/main/basicSkills/T001_print.cs)